 People would often say to me, “It gets easier with time”.
 Let me stop you right there.
 NO it doesn’t the pain I feel today is the exact same pain I felt the day I lost my dad, it doesn’t get any easier, what happens is you learn to live your life without them.
 If I could rephrase that saying it would be “In time you learn”.
 From personal experience, when someone dies, and someone says to you “I know how you feel”.
 Please think before you say this… do you? have you lost a parent?.
 If I had a pound for every time I heard that I’d be rich, it’s not a comfort to know that unless you really have, because the one thing that helps is talking about what’s happened, but not to someone who doesn’t understand.
 Daz Bless him, he has both his parents and as much as I love him, when I was talking to him I knew he didn’t understand but never once said that to me.
 I guess what I’m saying is it helps to talk no matter how painful it is to do so.
 Don’t bottle it up.

-Which brings me to the present day, I’m happy with life, I have an amazing partner who I plan to marry soon!.
-Life is beginning to even out for me finally.
+Which brings me to the present day, I’m happy with life, I have an amazing partner who I plan to marry as soon as Corna does one!.
+Life is beginning to even out for me finally, I’ve got some heartbreaking fertility issues but what’s life without a curveball now and again?.
 These things are sent to try us.
 So this is my new blog, for a new start in my blogging world.
 I cannot wait to catch up with some of my old blog friends, which I’ll be visiting very soon in blog land!
 I’ll be filling my blog/site up with lots of crafting, planner goodies, stickers and creativity very soon.
 So for now I will stop rambling on and leave you with this, It’s true to say one thing… What a wonderful World.